 The most recent statistical data on the employment situation of residents with foreign background is found in the Ministry of Employment and the Economy’s employment service statistics that are compiled monthly from the registers of the Employment and Economic Development Offices.
-In December 2016, the unemployment rate in Helsinki was 24.4 per cent among foreign-mother-tongue residents and 12.3 per cent among the population as a whole.
-The 10,766 foreign-background unemployed made up no less than one-quarter of all unemployed people in Helsinki.
+In December 2020, the unemployment rate in Helsinki was 24.7 per cent among foreign-mother-tongue residents and 14.5 per cent among the population as a whole.
+The 13,513 foreign-mother-tongue unemployed made up no less than 26 per cent of all unemployed people in Helsinki.

-At the end of 2015 the number of unemployed residents with foreign background in Helsinki was 11,178, of whom 52 per cent were men.
-The number rose by 561 persons from the previous year, but the unemployment rate stayed the same.
-In recent years the unemployment rate has grown more among population with foreign background than other people.
-However, in the early 2000s the unemployment and employment rates of population with foreign background were at the same level than in 2015.
+At the end of 2019 the number of unemployed residents with foreign background in Helsinki was 9,281, of whom half were men.
+The number was 400 persons fewer than the previous year, and the unemployment rate declined.
+In 2019 the unemployment rates of population with foreign background were at the same level than in 2011.

-The employment rate of 20–64-year-old population with foreign background was 52.9 per cent among men and 46.2 among women.
-The employment rate of men is highest in the age group of 25–54-year olds and that of women in the age group of 45–54-year-olds.
+The employment rate of 20–64-year-old population with foreign background was 62.4 per cent among men and 52.8 among women.
+The employment rate of men is highest in the age group of 30–44-year olds and that of women in the age group of 45–54-year-olds.
 The employment rates of residents with foreign and Finnish background differ more among women than men.

 Higher education does not protect residents with a foreign mother tongue from unemployment as efficiently as Finnish- and Swedish-speaking residents.
 The unemployment rate among residents with a foreign mother tongue remains fairly constant regardless of their education.